County Juvenile Justice

 become self-disciplined, it is often necessary to provide discipline for

 misbehavior.
 Students are informed of consequences of various behaviors

 when they arrive and find that discipline is quick and consistent.

-The final discipline used at Boot Camp is being placed in Juvenile Detention.
+The final discipline used at JJAEP is being placed in Juvenile Detention.